Maple Roasted Sweet Potatoes Recipe

 • Fiber: 4g

-• Sugar: Moderate from natural and maple sweetness
+• Sugar: Moderate, primarily from sweet potatoes and maple syrup

 FAQ’s